 Benzodiazepine dependence is the condition resulting from the repeated and continuous use of benzodiazepine drugs.
-Since 1981, the WHO has propagated a psychophysiological-social model for dependence on all psychoactive substances, the so-called drug dependence syndrome.
-The four scales of the Bendep-SRQ reflect the psychological, physiological and social aspects of BZD dependence (13,14).
-If we consider the content of the Bendep-SRQ items for the assessment of benzodiazepine indicators (13), we can conclude that "Problematic use" seems to reflect a social aspect of benzodiazepine dependence, "Preoccupation" the psychological aspect; "Lack of compliance" reflects an increase in tolerance or the physiological aspect, and "Withdrawal" (14).
+Since 1981, the WHO has propagated a psycho-physiological-social model for dependence on all psychoactive substances, the so-called drug dependence syndrome.
+The four scales of the Bendep-SRQ reflect the psychological, physiological and social aspects of BZD dependence (13, 14).
+If we consider the content of the Bendep-SRQ items for the assessment of benzodiazepine indicators (13), we can conclude that 'problematic use' seems to reflect a social aspect of benzodiazepine dependence, 'preoccupation' the psychological aspect, 'lack of compliance' reflects an increase in tolerance or the physiological aspect, and 'withdrawal' highlights the physical dependence associated with this substance (14).

 In our study, approximately 70% of subjects had positive indicators for physical dependence (lack of compliance in 73.08% and withdrawal in 70.51% of subjects).
-The psychological dependence indicator was highly frequent (preoccupation with BDZs in 94.87% of subjects), as well as for social aspects (problematic use of BDZs in 93.59%).
+The psychological indicator highly dependence was frequent (preoccupation with BDZs in 94.87% of subjects), as well as for social aspects (problematic use of BDZs in 93.59%).
 A significantly higher number of subjects was of the female gender, which is consistent with previous research that has shown that the female gender is more frequent in benzodiazepine users (15).
-Gender is a well-known factor associated with the development of benzodiazepine dependence since several studies suggested that women are more vulnerable to this condition (2).
+Gender is a wellknown factor associated with the development of benzodiazepine dependence since several studies suggested that women are more vulnerable to this condition (2).